cloudscale-ch/docker-machine-driver-cloudscale/README.md

      some-machine
 ```

-See `docker-machine create  --driver cloudscale` for a complete list of all supported environment variables.
+See `docker-machine create  --driver cloudscale --help` for a complete list of all supported environment variables.

 ### Using Cloud-init